Asoo Billa

-Asoo Billa (2001) is a typical Pakistani Punjabi language 'masala' action revenge film.
+Asoo Billa is a 2001 Pakistani Punjabi language action revenge film.
 It became a sizeable and surprising hit in 2001.
-This Pakistani film is directed by the Punjabi film director Hasnain, who has produced films like Nikah (1998 film) and Naukar Tey Malik (1982).
+The film is directed by the Punjabi film director Hasnain, who has produced films like Nikah (1998 film) and Naukar Tey Malik (1982).

 Plot

-Asoo's (Shaan) father, who works in a local godown or warehouse finds that "poe-durr" (heroin) is being smuggled from the godown and he being the upright, virtuous (idiotic) type decides that he absolutely must go to the police to blow the whistle on the nefarious drug smuggling operation going on under his own very nose at the behest of his own employers.
+Asoo's (Shaan) father, who works in a local warehouse finds that "poe-durr" (heroin) is being smuggled from the warehouse and he being the upright, virtuous (idiotic) type decides that he absolutely must go to the police to blow the whistle on the nefarious drug smuggling operation going on under his own very nose at the behest of his employers.

-Asoo's dad meets a terrible fate, as the police turns out to be a party to the drug smuggling ring instead of rewarding the poor man for his civic sense and courage, thrashes and beats him to a pulp.
-Then the old man is fraudulently charged with the theft of Rupees 200,000, humiliated and thrown into prison.
-Meanwhile, a shell-shocked Asoo arrives at the police station where he is told that unless he manages to get hold of the money that his father has been accused of stealing, matters would get out of hand.
-When poor Asoo fails to turn up with the money on time the corrupt officer turns up at his home and humiliates Asoo’s mother and hits her and worse causes the dupatta to fall off her head.
+Asoo's dad meets a terrible fate, as the police turns out to be a party to the drug smuggling ring.
+Instead of rewarding the poor man for his civic sense and courage, they beat him to a pulp.
+Then the old man is fraudulently charged with the theft of Rupees 200,000, humiliated and thrown in prison.
+Meanwhile, a shell-shocked Asoo arrives at the police station where he is told that unless he furnishes the money that his father has been accused of stealing, matters would get out of hand.
+When poor Asoo fails to turn up with the money on time the corrupt officer turns up at his home and humiliates Asoo's mother and hits her and worse causes the dupatta to fall off her head.
 This indignity for Asoo is the last straw and as he arrives at the Police Station in a fury.
 It is only to find his dad being pummeled into a meatball.
 This for young Asoo is too much to take, and all of a sudden, the mild mannered Asoo is transformed into a drooling, axe-wielding maniac who proceeds to bludgeon to death what seems like the entire local police force.